TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/CreatingContent/Index.rst

 Types of content elements
 =========================

-If you are working with the *Introduction Package*, you will see more content elements than described here, because the *Introduction Package* (or rather the *Bootstrap Package*) comes with several content elements of its own.
+If you are working with the `Introduction Package <https://extensions.typo3.org/extension/introduction/>`__, you will see more content elements than described here.
+That's because the *Bootstrap Package* comes with has several content elements of its own.

-But, on this page we only show the TYPO3 core content elements.
+This page describes the TYPO3 Core content elements.

 .. _content-typical:

-Typical Page Content
+Typical page content
 --------------------

+Insert regular text and image content types to build standard web pages.

 .. figure:: ../../Images/NewContentWizardTabTypical.png
-   :alt: The Typical Page Content tab of the new content element wizard
+   :alt: The 'Typical Page Content' tab of the new content element window
+   :class: with-border

 .. _content-form:

-Form Elements
+Form elements
 -------------

+Create a login form or a simple contact form.

 .. figure:: ../../Images/NewContentWizardTabForm.png
-   :alt: The Form Elements tab of the new content element wizard
+   :alt: The 'Form Elements' tab of the new content element window
+   :class: with-border

 .. _content-menu:

-Menu Elements
+Menu elements
 -------------

+Present a menu or list of page links in different ways.

 .. figure:: ../../Images/NewContentWizardTabMenu.png
-   :alt: The Menu Elements tab of the new content element wizard
+   :alt: The 'Menu Elements' tab of the new content element window
+   :class: with-border

 .. _content-plugin: